For industry and consultants

 Preliminary Study

-The steps for a preliminary are:
+The steps for a Preliminary Study Report are:

-1. Assess the potential risk to fossils using the risk matrices (level of disturbance and fossil resource potential) - see tools and guidelines box
+1. Assess the potential risk to fossils using the risk matrices (level of disturbance and fossil resource potential) - see 'Templates' and 'Tools and Guidelines' boxes below

 2. If the risk is very low or low, indicate in your report that the project activities will have low impact on fossil resources.
 A Chance Find Protocol will need to be developed